rhythmagency/formulate/pro/index.md

 Currently, this includes a form submission handler that facilitates sending designed emails using Razor view files, which you can read about here: [Designed Emails](/pro/designed-emails)

-You can read more about Formulate Pro here: [github.com/Formulate-Pro/Formulate-Pro](https://github.com/Formulate-Pro/Formulate-Pro)
+You can read more about Formulate Pro here: [Announcing Formulate Pro](https://code101.net/code-101/announcing-formulate-pro)

+Once you've paid for a license, you can view the source code here: [github.com/Formulate-Pro/Formulate-Pro](https://github.com/Formulate-Pro/Formulate-Pro)

 # Installing Formulate Pro